ahwyX100/contract-management/README.md

 We have two ways to startup app, you can choose either of them.
 ### 1. Docker container
-If you have docker installed, you can directly run `docker-compose up` under root directory.
+If you have docker installed, you can directly run `docker-compose up -d` under root directory.

 ### 2. local install